PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 <a id="rosgazebo"></a>
-## ROS/Gazebo Classic
+## ROS Melodic/Gazebo Classic

-This section explains how to install [ROS](../ros/README.md) "Melodic" and PX4 on Ubuntu 18.04.
+This section explains how to install [ROS](../ros/README.md) "Melodic" (including Gazebo 9) and PX4 on Ubuntu 18.04.

 :::warning
-ROS builds are tied to specific Ubuntu versions!
 ROS Melodic can *only* install on Ubuntu 18.04.
 :::

 To install the development toolchain:

-1. Download the script in a bash shell: <!-- NEED px4_version -->
+1. Download the script in a bash shell:
    ```bash
    wget https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/ubuntu_sim_ros_melodic.sh
    ```
 1. Run the script:

    ```bash
    bash ubuntu_sim_ros_melodic.sh
    ```